My camera is not connected to Capture One.

 - Sony: use PC Remote as the USB setting.

-- Verify the physical connection.
-Use only a 3m USB3 cable or 5m USB2 cable with no extensions.
+6. Verify the physical connection.
+Use only a 3m USB cable (maximum) with no extensions.
 Try a new cable.
 Test a different USB port on the computer.
 Connect by using an externally powered USB hub.
 Make sure no other software like Image Capture, Canon EOS Utility or Nikon Camera Control is running.

-- Grant Capture One proper accessibility and disk access in Apple System Preferences.
+10. Grant Capture One proper accessibility and disk access in Apple System Preferences.
 Go to System Preferences > Security & Privacy > Privacy.
 Unlock the window by clicking on the lock and entering your password.
 Then add Capture One by clicking the "+" button.
-Do this for both accessibility and Full Disk Access.
+Do this for both Accessibility and Full Disk Access options.